 Food is a double-edged sword.
 Eating the right food is necessary simply to keep us alive.
 But make the wrong food choices, and you can ruin your health — and possibly shorten your life.

 Following are some foods you should never buy again.
 In some cases, these foods are known to cause harm to the human body.
-In other cases, better choices are available.
+In other cases, more healthful choices are available.

 1. White rice